voltrb/volt/Readme.md

 5. Full managed render loop (for fast rendering)
 6. Fix N+1 issue with some reactive values (I know how to fix, just haven't gotten around to doing it)

+# Getting Help

+Volt is still a work in progress, but early feedback is appericiated.
+For specific questions about volt, post on [stackoverflow.com](http://www.stackoverflow.com), be sure to tag your question with voltrb, and we'll get back soon.
+Discussion about volt is done at #voltrb on freenode.

 # VOLT guide

 This guide will take you through creating a basic web application in Volt.
 This tutorial assumes a basic knowledge of ruby and web development.